oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/prioritize-recall-evidence/prioritize-recall-evidence.md

-# Lab 4: Hear the Signal in the Noise: Prioritize Complaint Evidence with AI Vector Search
+# Lab 4: Find Related Complaints: Use AI Vector Search for B-482

 ## Introduction

-Kevin asks, “Which return complaints support the thermal-risk decision?”
-Customers do not describe the same problem in the same words.
-Exact keyword searches can miss a report of an electrical smell, an E7 code, or a cooker that is too hot to touch.
+Kevin needs to find complaints that may describe the B-482 heat and odor issue.
+Customers use different words for the same problem.
+An exact keyword search can miss an electrical smell, an E7 code, or a cooker that is too hot to touch.

-David's design keeps complaint text, structured observations, and recall eligibility together.
-Semantic ranking identifies similar descriptions, but the B-482 exposure filter and JSON observations remain part of the database query.
-A related phrase alone does not authorize unrelated complaints into the result.
+David keeps complaint text, JSON observations, and the B-482 customer and batch records together.
+Vector search compares complaints by meaning, but the database still limits the result to complaints connected to B-482.
+A similar phrase from an unrelated batch does not enter the result.

-Tim uses the loaded ONNX model to create vectors in Oracle AI Database, ranks complaint chunks with `VECTOR_DISTANCE`, and joins the matches back to the JSON evidence.
-He explains the distinction Kevin needs: vector search finds meaning; the database still controls which evidence is valid for this recall.
+Tim uses the loaded ONNX model to turn complaint text into vectors, which are numeric representations of meaning.
+He ranks complaint text with `VECTOR_DISTANCE`, then adds the JSON observations that explain each complaint.
+Vector search finds similar language; the B-482 filters and JSON data confirm whether the complaint belongs in this recall.

-By the end of the lab, Kevin has a ranked evidence set led by complaints `9001`, `9002`, `9006`, `9003`, and `9007`, with unrelated B-900 evidence excluded.
-Tim will use this approved context in the assistant.
+By the end of the lab, the database returns complaints `9001`, `9002`, `9006`, `9003`, and `9007` first, while excluding unrelated batch B-900 complaints.
+Lab 5 uses this database result in the assistant.

 Estimated Time: 15 minutes